 One of the most difficult issues with nursing home negligence cases is detecting the negligent act.
 Nursing homes don’t have to defend themselves unless a family member or outside medical provider discovers visible signs of harm or a medical condition with no other reasonable explanation.

-An Injured Resident Must Prove Their Case
+We Can Help an Injured Resident Prove Their Case

 A Plaintiff Must Comply With Florida’s Resident Rights or Negligence Claims Process